Hiding product prices and/or the add to cart button

 2. Updating your theme for manual locking

-You'll now need to add the code to your theme to let Locksmith know which parts need to be hidden.
+You'll now need to let Locksmith know which parts of the page should be hidden.
+There are two methods to handling this:

 If you are a developer type, and prefer to do the coding portion yourself, read on...
 You'll need to start by locating the places in your theme that show the price.
 Here are some examples of files that you might find the price in: